A Holland America ship enters a lock on the left while a dry cargo ship gets ready to enter the right side lock following a tanker through the canal.

 On September 7, 1977, President Jimmy Carter signed the Panama Canal Treaty and Neutrality Treaty promising to give control of the canal to the Panamanians in the year 2000.
 After Panama took control the Panama Canal Company started an expansion project.
 The expansion project started construction in 2007 and opened for commercial operation on 26 June 2016.
 The new locks allow transit of larger Post-Panamax and New Panamax ships, which have a greater cargo capacity than the original locks could accommodate.
 New Panamax ships will have a dimension of 1,200 ft (366 m) in length, 160.7 ft (49 m) in width and 49.9 ft (15.2 m) in depth.
 Unfortunately many of the cruise industries new mega-ships still cannot cruise the canal mainly because they are too tall to cruise under the bridge at the Pacific end of the canal.

 All-in-all this is a fascinating journey and one of the three or four best itineraries we’ve taken.
 The ports-of-call are an opportunity to visit a number of Central American countries and see some of this interesting region.

-One very popular cruise itinerary is transiting the Panama Canal.
-Cruises generally cover three categories.
-West to east normally starting in a California port and ending in Florida.
-The reverse, east to west and Caribbean cruises that go part way through the canal and return to the Caribbean.
+This is a very popular cruise itinerary, transiting the Panama Canal.
+Canal cruises generally cover three options.
+First is west to east normally starting in a California port like San Diego or LA and ending in a Florida cruise port like Miami or Ft.
+Lauderdale.
+Next there is the reverse, east to west finally some Caribbean cruises that include a trip part way through the canal returning to the Caribbean.